paulcpederson/blog/contents/articles/npm-run/index.md

 ### Running a Preview Server

-Another thing you often need to do is to run a static server to preview your work while in development.
-The module I've been using for this is called [live-server](https://www.npmjs.com/package/live-server).
+To run a preview server I've been using [live-server](https://www.npmjs.com/package/live-server).
 Once you experience automatic CSS reloads without a page refresh it's sort of hard to go back...

 After you `npm install --save-dev live-server`, you can just create a script to run a server: